 Jessica spent so many hours working in the restaurant that she failed two of her university subjects.
-She realised that she spent too much time at work and did not have enough time and energy to study.
+She realised that she spent too much time working and did not have enough time and energy to study.
 Jessica asked her boss about reducing her hours.
 Her boss said no and told her that if she did, he would report Jessica to the Immigration Department for breaching her visa.
 Jessica knew that her visa only allowed her to work 40 hours a fortnight during the semester.

 Jessica was really worried and didn’t know what to do.
 She was too scared to go back to work because she now felt threatened by her boss.
 At this time, Jessica was approached by the student advisor from her university who was concerned about her failing subjects.
 Jessica became upset but eventually shared her experience with the student advisor.
 She told Jessica the pay rates she received were below the minimum rates set by law.
 The advisor encouraged Jessica to get help from the Fair Work Ombudsman.